► Next-gen Macan to go electric

 ► Engineering chief and CEO spill details

-An expensive option for the manufacturer, perhaps, but one that'll benefit us customers, as we are given ever wider choice of options.
+An expensive option for the manufacturer, perhaps, but one that'll benefit us customers, as we are given an ever wider choice of powertrains.
 Porsche confirmed the all-electric Macan in February 2019 and said it will be built at its Leipzig factory in eastern Germany.